ammar-tanwar/bloglearnbay/posts/future-of-full-stack-development.md

 As it is a versatile job prospect, those who want to enter will find many career opportunities.
 With more advanced technologies, the scope will increase for a full stack developer. <br/><br/>

-### 3. Which is in great demand, Full Stack Developer or Software Engineer?
+### 3. Which is in great demand - Full Stack Developer or Software Engineer?

 Both are great options for a career in software development.
 Software engineers work on software applications.
 They develop and maintain software processes.